AnyStatus/Plugins/README.md

 ## Contribute

-Read our [contribution guidelines](CONTRIBUTING.md) for information about contributing to the plugins library, API or wbesite.
+Read our [contribution guidelines](CONTRIBUTING.md) for information about contributing to the plugins library, API or website.